No. 478791, Vol. 698, p.50 Registry of Deeds, Dublin

 After his dismissal he continued to apply for further county surveyorships but without success.
 He was the owner of

 seventy-eight acres of land in Cork in 1876.
-Court
+Reference: C

 of Chancery - Cause number: 1868 T47.
 Short